When to visit the vet?

 Causes

-The most common species that cause infections in dogs are Actinomyces viscosus and Actinomyces hordeovulneris.
+The most common species causing infections in dogs are Actinomyces viscosus and Actinomyces hordeovulneris.
 These bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
-Some types of bacteria are beneficial or even essential to life, while others can cause disease. typically enter the body through injuries, such as bite wounds or foreign objects like grass awns that penetrate the skin or mucous membranes.
+Some types of bacteria are beneficial or even essential to life, while others can cause disease. typically enter the body through injuries, such as bite wounds or foreign bodies like grass awns that penetrate the skin or mucous membranes.

 Symptoms

-The symptoms of actinomycosis in dogs can vary depending on the area of the body affected.
-Common signs include Swelling and nodule formation under the skin, often filled with pus.
-These Abscesses can ruptureA rupture is a tear or break in an organ or tissue.
-It can be caused by trauma, illness, or overextension, and often requires medical intervention. and cause persistentPersistent means lasting or continuing for an extended period.
+Symptoms of actinomycosis in dogs can vary depending on the affected body area.
+Common signs include Swelling and the formation of lumps under the skin, which are often filled with pus.
+These Abscesses can burst and cause persistentPersistent means lasting or continuing for an extended period.
 In veterinary medicine, it can refer to chronic diseases or symptoms that do not subside. drainageDrainage refers to the removal of fluid from body cavities, Wounds, or inflamed areas, often using a tube or other device.
 It is used to prevent infection and promote healing. of purulentPurulent refers to pus or the production of pus, which may indicate a bacterial infection.
 Purulent inflammatory conditions are often painful and may have significant swelling and redness. material.

 In the mouth and throat area, dogs may show difficulty eating or swallowing, and there may be an unpleasant odor.
 If the abdominalThe term “abdominal” refers to anything that concerns the belly or the abdomen.
 It is an adjectival expression used to describe the location, symptoms, or conditions that occur in the abdominal area. cavity is involved, Vomiting, DiarrheaDiarrhea refers to the condition of frequent, watery bowel movements, which can be a sign of infections, digestive disorders, or other health problems., and AbdominalThe term “abdominal” refers to anything that concerns the belly or the abdomen.
 It is an adjectival expression used to describe the location, symptoms, or conditions that occur in the abdominal area. pain may occur.
 Fever and lethargy are common systemic symptoms.